apache/paimon/docs/content/engines/trino.md

 ## Filesystem

-From version 0.8, paimon share trino filesystem for all actions, which means, iyou should config trino filesystem before using trino-paimon.
+From version 0.8, paimon share trino filesystem for all actions, which means, you should config trino filesystem before using trino-paimon.
 You can find information about how to config filesystems for trino on trino official website.